 The Sydney Children's Hospital Network has partnered with Perx Health to run a self-management study for young people with chronic conditions.
 Using digital technology, behavioural science and health management strategies, Perx enables and empowers users to better manage their health including appointments, medications and health choices.

-Young people aged 15-19 managing diabetes (type1), inflammatory bowel disease, or a liver or kidney transplant may be eligible to participate in this study, which includes free access to the full version of the Perx app.
+Young people aged 15-19 living with a chronic condition may be eligible to participate in this study, which includes free access to the full version of the Perx app.